Poetry Workshops

 Why host a workshop?

-We’d love to chat about whether a poetry workshop would work for you
+Let’s chat about how a poetry workshop would work for you

 What do people say?